openhab/org.openhab.binding.zwave/doc/remotec_zts110_00_000.md

 |  | Fahrenheit (1) |

 ### Device Configuration
-The following table provides a summary of the configuration parameters available in the ZTS-110 Remotec ZTS-110 Z Wave Thermostat.
+The following table provides a summary of the configuration parameters available in the ZTS-110 ZTS-110 Z Wave Thermostat.
 Detailed information on each parameter can be found below.

 | Parameter   | Description |